ASISaga/architect-agent/whitepaper/boardroom-uiux-whitepaper.md

 Reading that turn takes seconds.
 Acting on the one thing that needs a human takes one link, not a search.

+After a longer absence, the same orienting turn faces a different rendering decision — enough has happened that listing it inline would recreate the wall of text this pattern exists to avoid:

+> **Boardroom** — *Since you were last here, three weeks of activity —
+> [the full summary](), two items waiting on you within it.*

+The choice between listing a handful of links and offering one link to an aggregate view is not a separate design pattern; it is Section 4.4's single-object-versus-aggregate distinction, applied to the one moment in the product where it matters most.

 ---